globalsmile/Client-Financial-Analysis/README.md

 # Introduction

-To help the client unlock the potential of financial analysis and reporting, I’ve analyzed the client's financial data

 The goal of this financial analysis is to analyze whether the client is stable, solvent, liquid, or profitable enough to warrant a monetary investment.